jtlabsio/mongo/readme.md

 		return
 	}

-	// build a bson.D filter for the Find based on queryoptions filters filter, err := builder.Filter(opt)
+	// build a bson.M filter for the Find based on queryoptions filters filter, err := builder.Filter(opt)
 	if err != nil {
 		// NOTE: will only error when strictValidation is true